keilaash/cli-wiki/cli-wiki/src/containers/docker.md

 Docker helps developers **isolate applications** and **ship them with confidence**.

 > Think of a container as a box with everything your app needs to run — regardless of where it's deployed.

+## Familiarity with Linux CLI

+If you’ve used the Linux command line before, many Docker commands will feel familiar.
+Docker's CLI follows similar patterns for file navigation, process control, and permission handling.
+This makes learning Docker more intuitive for users with a Linux or Unix-like background.

 ## Installation